 The American Asthma Foundation Research Program is the largest private funder of asthma research, having awarded over $100,000,000 to scientists since 2000.
 AAF scientists have changed the pace of discovery in asthma research.
-From their success in revealing the basic mechanisms of asthma, five new drugs are in clinical testing for asthma, many others are in pre-clinical testing, and scores of new molecular pathways underlying asthma have been revealed.
+From their success in revealing the basic mechanisms of asthma, four new drugs are in clinical testing for asthma, many others are in pre-clinical testing, and scores of new molecular pathways underlying asthma have been revealed.
 Read more about these advances...

 Open to Scientists from Every Field